Established by The Royal Canadian Geographical Society in 2012, the medal recognizes achievement for “excellence in Arctic leadership.”

 - Discovery initiatives

 Nominations can be made by Canadian citizens or permanent residents of Canada.
+You may submit one or more nominations for the medal using the form at the bottom of this page.

 A small fundraising committee set up by the adjudication committee is charged with raising sufficient funds to create an endowment to ensure the future of the award.
 These funds are managed by the Ottawa Community Foundation.
 The endowment fund for the medal will accept donations to a maximum of $125,000.